-AI video upscaler app to convert videos to 4K online | HeyGen
+AI Video Upscaler App to Convert Videos to 4K Online | HeyGen

 Can I preview the upscale before using credits?

 Yes.
-The upscaler processes a short preview with your chosen engine, resolution, and frame rate before you commit.
-Adjust the settings and compare the input and output until the result meets your standard.
+The upscaler processes a short preview at your chosen engine, resolution, and frame rate before you commit.
+Adjust settings and compare input versus output until the result meets your standard.
 Credits are only deducted when you confirm the full render.

 Can I upscale videos after translating or dubbing them?